mariakalafati/DevOpsLabAssignment/README.md

 1. **Create Dockerfile**

    - Ensure that the file is placed in the root folder as it concerns the whole application.
-   - Make sure you add all files pf the project while maintaining the same structure as before (be careful in `templates` folder!).
+   - Make sure you add all files of the project while maintaining the same structure as before (be careful in `templates` folder!).
    - Also, make sure that the file includes all necessary information to create the docker image (pip install, cmd, expose).

 2. **Build Image**

-   - Make sure you give the image a name you can remember (add version as well).
+   - Make sure you give the image a name (add version as well).

 3. **Push Image**

-   - Push the image to your remote Dockerhub repository (this is necessary for the next task).
+   - Push the image to your remote Dockerhub repository (this is necessary for the next task) giving a name you can remember.

 ---